phelum/CT_Bluetooth/README.md

 a pre-download script which made the process reliable.

-The download program asserts RTS when starting waits for CTS before each send to the BCM20710.
+The download program asserts RTS when starting and waits for CTS before each send to the BCM20710.
 It also sets the line discipline to TTY before downloading the firmware.